qlik-oss/core-file-connectivity-service/docs/strategies.md

 ## Google Drive

-Download files from Googel Drive using OAuth 2.0 authentication flow.
+Download files from Google Drive using OAuth 2.0 authentication flow.
-The only requirement is that the file name is specified .
+The only requirement is that the file name is specified.

 #### Run example:

-- Move files in [data/](/data) to the root of you Google Drive (https://drive.google.com/drive/my-drive)
+- Move files in [data/](/data) to the root of you [Google Drive](https://drive.google.com/drive/my-drive)
 - Start QIX Engine
 - Run: node examples/googledrive.js
 - Follow the instructions in the console